Last Updated on August 14, 2020 by queenie mak

 Spa Alila Ubud

-The massage therapist really knows how to get out all your knots on your back.
+The massage therapist at Spa Alila Ubud really knows how to get out all your knots on your back.
 Plus the atmosphere is one of a kind!
 You get your own semi-outdoor private room with a massage bed, shower and bathtub that are surrounded by a garden.
 Don’t worry – it is a private space!
 The atmosphere plus the delightful scents of lemongrass will make a memorable experience.
 To guarantee a spot with Spa Alila Ubud, call ahead to secure a time slot.

 Saka Energy Healing Ubud